Ritalin Overdose: What You Need to Know

-What You Need To Know About Methylphenidate Overdose
+What You Need To Know About Ritalin Overdose

 What To Do in an Emergency

-If you suspect someone close to you is overdosing on methylphenidate, call 911 immediately.
+If you suspect someone close to you is overdosing on Ritalin, call 911 immediately.

 Please call 911 right away to get help and advice for a person who is overdosing.